-2.The Company provides its clients and potential clients with a summary of its Conflicts of Interest Policy (hereinafter the “Policy”).
+1.2 In accordance with the Securities Industry Act and Regulations, the Company herein provides its clients and potential clients with its Conflicts of Interest Policy so as to ensure fair treatment to all its clients (hereinafter the “Policy”).

-3.Under this Policy, the Company is required to take all reasonable steps to detect and avoid conflicts of interest between:
+1.3 This Policy provides that the Company will ensure that it makes reasonable efforts to detect and avoid conflicts of interest between:

-(1) the firm, including its managers, employee, appointed representatives (or where applicable tied agents), or any person directly or indirectly linked to them by control, and a client of the firm; or
+(1) the Firm, including individuals authorized to act on the Firm’s behalf such as its employees, appointed representatives (or where applicable tied agents), or any person directly or indirectly linked to the Company by control, and its clients; or

-The Company is committed to act honestly, fairly and professionally and in the best interests of its clients and to comply, in particular, with the principles set out in the above legislation when providing investment services and other ancillary services related to such services.
+The Company is obligated and committed to acting honestly, fairly and professionally and in the best interests of its clients and likewise comply with the principles set out in the legislation referenced in Clause 1.2 above when providing investment services and other ancillary services related to such services.

 (a) The Company or relevant person is likely to make a financial gain, or avoid a financial loss, at the expense of the client;

 (b) The Company or relevant person has an interest in the outcome of a service provided to the client or of a transaction carried out on behalf of the client, which is distinct from the client's interest in that outcome;